Study Abroad

 Financial Aid

 Financial aid is available for FIU Law students through the Office of Admissions and Financial Aid, RDB 1044.
-Contact the College of Law Office of Financial Aid at 305.348.8006 or email College of Law Financial Aid at lawfinaid@fiu.edu.
+Contact the College of Law Office of Financial Aid at 305.348.8006 or email College of Law Financial Aid <lawfinaid@fiu.edu>.
 Students from other law schools should inquire about the availability of assistance at their own schools’ financial aid offices.

 How to Register